What is Depression?

-Many people with depression feel that they are alone in their signs and symptoms, and group therapy can be a great way of exploring and discussing the thoughts and feelings that others have, helping you explore why you feel the way you do, and what you and others have done to combat it.
+Many people with depression feel that they are alone with their signs and symptoms, and group therapy can be a great way of exploring and discussing the thoughts and feelings that others have, helping you explore why you feel the way you do, and sharing what you and others have done to combat it.

 The idea of group therapy can of course seem quite exposing and daunting to those new to the idea of therapy.
 But, once this barrier has been crossed, it is often an extremely effective way of understanding your depression in a compassionate and understanding environment.

 Here at Camino Recovery, our experts are dedicated to providing individually tailored depression treatment that is personalised to your preferred method of recovery.

 Whether that’s working in groups with others to overcome your depression, or working alone in a one-to-one environment with a professional, our treatment options are open and available to help you and your loved ones make the most of their time here.

 Depression is an umbrella term that is often used to describe a number of different issues in any combination.